Tennessee Bar Exam Info

 Scoring/Grading and Results

-Before the adoption of the UBE, in order to pass the Tennessee bar exam, you needed to score at least 270.
+In order to pass the Tennessee Bar Exam, you must achieve a score of 270 out of 400 on the UBE.
 This equates to 135, based on the MBE’s 200-point scale.
-The examiners have indicated that they may change the passing score for the UBE.
 The scores of the exam sections are weighted as follows: The Tennessee essay questions 30%, MPT 20%, and MBE 50%.
 Tennessee makes bar exam results available approximately six weeks after the exam.

 In Tennessee, in order to be eligible for admission by motion, a lawyer must be in good standing in at least one other state or federal jurisdiction and have practiced law for at least five of the last seven years.

 Tennessee will also accept a transferred UBE score above the passing score requirement in Tennessee.
 The UBE score attained in another UBE jurisdiction will be valid for 3 years after the examiners released results for the same exam administration.

 Tennessee will not permit admission by motion or UBE score in another jurisdiction if an applicant has failed the Tennessee bar exam within the last five years.

 Regent Law School

 Jennifer was unsuccessful twice with Barbri before enrolling in an AmeriBar course.